 Ideally you won’t need (or want) to do any washing while you’re on holiday in Malaga, but accidents do happen.
 Hotel laundry services tend to be pricey and they don’t offer drycleaning services.
 Here’s where to go in central Malaga if you need your clothes cleaned:

-- DIY launderette – Lavomatic in Plaza Poeta Alfonso Canales 3, opposite the ferris wheel.
+- DIY launderette – Lavomatic in Plaza Poeta Alfonso Canales 3, opposite Muelle Heredia bus station near the Port.
 Open daily 7am to 11pm.
 Take a look at the street art in Malaga while you’re waiting for the washing machine to do its magic.

 - Drycleaners – Wash & Sec on Calle Sanchez Pastor.
 Open Monday-Friday 10am to 2pm and 5 to 8pm.
 They will also wash clothes.